JeremyLikness/BlazorOData/README.md

 # BlazorOData

 Build data-driven apps using LINQ and shared models with Blazor and OData, a mature and stable alternative to GraphQL that allows you to shape your data using fluent C#.

+The current client version is `3.0.0-preview9.19424.4`.

 Read the related article: